SBell6hf/reinit/README.md

  -o, --putold   the path to mount the old root if --newroot is set;  default: /._tmp_reinit/putold -b, --bbinit   use busybox as the new init; you'll need to spicify an applet in init_options

- -k, --nokill      do not kill old processes; PIDs of old processes will be stored in environment variable $oldproc -s, --nostop      do not stop old processes (implies --nokill); may make the kernel panic when used with -r -f, --keepfd      do not close fds for the new init
+ -j, --inject      [EXPERIMENTAL] inject code into the init to force a restart, even if it is not responsive -k, --nokill      do not kill old processes; PIDs of old processes will be stored in environment variable $oldproc -s, --nostop      do not stop old processes (implies --nokill); may make the kernel panic when used with -r -f, --keepfd      do not close fds for the new init